 (Above) City of bridges.
 This is at the Ponte della Constituzione.

-Below are scenes along the Grand Canal.
+Scenes along the Grand Canal

 (Above) The church of San Stae was founded in the 1000's and reconstructed in the 1600's.
 The facade was completed in 1709.
 The church is filled with works by the leading artists of the time, making it one of the must-see sites.